Skip to content

 Modern digital recording devices have also become useful for deposition transcriptions.
 Take the Sony UX570 Digital Voice Recorder, for example.
 This portable, high-fidelity device can capture crystal-clear audio even in acoustic areas like conference rooms or offices with background noise.

 The best part is that users can adjust the microphone sensitivity to ensure they’re picking up the right voices or minimizing unwanted sounds.
 Plus, with a built-in battery that won’t quit, users can record even marathon depositions without constantly hunting for a power outlet.
-Once done, transferring digital audio files to a computer is a walk in the park.
+Once done, transferring digital audio files to a computer is a breeze.

 Specialized gear has become mainstream in the transcription field in recent years.
-Some legal transcribers now utilize professional-grade headphones, like the Bose QuietComfort 35 II, good for audio clarity or tuning out pesky ambient distractions.
+Some legal transcribers now utilize professional-grade headphones, such as the Bose QuietComfort 35 II, which are ideal for enhancing audio clarity and tuning out pesky ambient distractions.

-Also, USB foot pedals, like the Philips ACC2330, are helping professionals become more precise in their crafts.
-These comfortable foot controls make it much easier for transcribers to pause or fast-forward the audio recording hands-free, allowing them to zero in on typing up transcripts that reflect every spoken word.
+Additionally, USB foot pedals, such as the Philips ACC2330, are helping professionals become more precise in their crafts.
+These comfortable foot controls make it much easier for transcribers to pause or fast-forward the audio recording hands-free, allowing them to focus on typing transcripts that accurately reflect every spoken word.

 Put purpose-built tools like these together, and transcription professionals can produce highly accurate deposition records faster than one can say, “Objection, your Honor!”